Modern Languages and Literatures—French

 Program Scope

-We also have a full-fledged Master of Arts programs with graduate seminars in literature, culture, and linguistics, which allows students to teach at the community college level or to continue graduate study for a doctorate.
-While many of our B.A. and M.A. graduates pursue teaching careers or further study, a good number go on to careers in other fields such as international law or business.
+We also have a full-fledged Master of Arts program with graduate seminars in literature, culture, and linguistics, which allows students to teach at the community college level or to continue graduate study for a doctorate.
+While many of our B.A. and M.A. graduates pursue teaching careers or further study, many go on to careers in other fields such as international law or business.

-B.A. and M.A. students are also given a number of opportunities to study in France.
+B.A. and M.A. students are also given the opportunity to study in France.
 Through the California State University’s international programs, selected students may study at Aix-en-Provence and in Paris.
-Such opportunities give students practical experience in everyday French life and culture, helping to build and reinforce these skills.
+Such opportunities give students practical experience in everyday French life and culture, helping to build and reinforce cross-cultural communication skills.

 FR 101 First Semester French (Units: 4)